Professor of Public Education, Maynooth University, Ireland

 I have a degree (‘doctoraal examen’) in Education (Theory and History of Education) from Leiden University (cum laude, 1987) and a degree (‘doctoraal examen’) in Philosophy (Philosophy of the Social Sciences) from Erasmus University Rotterdam (cum laude, 1989), and obtained my PhD from Leiden University in 1992.
 I was a Spencer Post-Doctoral Fellow with the National Academy of Education, USA from 1995 to 1997.
 I received honorary doctorates from Uppsala University (2004), Örebro University (2007) and Oulu University (2013) and was awarded the Francqui International Professorship by the Francqui Foundation, Belgium (2010) and the Grand Medal of the University of Ghent, Beligum (2011).

-My work has been published in 18 languages (English, Dutch, German, Norwegian, Swedish, Finnish, Danish, Icelandic, Italian, Spanish, Catalan, Portuguese, Romanian, Russian, Chinese, Japanese, Korean and Arabic).
+So far my work has been published in 19 languages (English, Dutch, German, Norwegian, Swedish, Finnish, Danish, Icelandic, Italian, Spanish, Catalan, Portuguese, Romanian, Polish, Russian, Chinese, Japanese, Korean and Arabic).
 I have given numerous presentations in many countries.

 In 2008 my book Beyond Learning (2006) won the 2008 American Educational Studies Association Critics' Choice Book Award.
 In 2011 my book with Charles Bingham, Jacques Ranciere: Education, truth, emancipation (2010), won the American Educational Research Association Division B Outstanding Book Award.
 In 2014 my book The beautiful Risk of Education won the AERA Outstanding Book Award (Division B).
 In 2020 my book Obstinate Education: Reconnecting School and Society won the annual book award from the Philosophy of Education Society of Australasia (PESA).
 During 2011-2012 I was President of the Philosophy of Education Society USA – the first president from outside North America.

 My work is visible internationally and attracts a significant number of citations.
-Google scholar lists a total number of citations of about 36, 000 (January 2021) of which close to 21,500 since 2016, which indicates a strong and still growing interest in my work.
+Google scholar lists a total number of citations of about 52, 000 (May 2023) of which close to 30,000 since 2018, which indicates a strong and still growing interest in my work.
+An analysis published by research.com in 2022 ranked me 18th in the Social Sciences and Humanities in the UK and 124 worldwide.